Introduction and Origin

 - Dogs have a varied lifespan depending on size and on average live up to 15 years

-If this does not sound right for you, then it might not be the right time for you to take home a puppy.
+If all of this does not sound right or does not seem doable for you and your family, then it might not be the right time for you to take home a puppy.

 Further information on diet, hygiene, worming, vitamins, Vets and much more is available from the team at Kellyville Pets